Engin-Boot/pong-stage-shrutibnehe/Stage0/CalculateScore.md

 ### Scenario: Increment score of player

 Given player is playing game
-When "Paddle Ball Collision" with player no is returned from 'collision check' module
+When paddle ball collision returned with player no from collision checker
 Then increment the score of the player by 1

 ### Scenario: Maximum play time reached